pg-spot-ops/pg-spot-operator/README.md

 # PG Spot Operator [Community Edition]

+According to various estimates 30-40% of cloud servers are idling - why not to make good use of them, and save some money in the process?

 Think of it as one-liner RDS, but at a fraction of the cost!
 Typical [savings](https://aws.amazon.com/ec2/spot/pricing/) of running self-managed EC2 Spot instances are around 5x compared to [RDS](https://aws.amazon.com/rds/postgresql/pricing/).

-Obviously not meant for all projects as a general RDS replacement, as utilizing Spot instances means one can be interrupted by AWS at any time, and it takes a few minutes to restore the state.
+Obviously not meant for all projects as a general RDS replacement, as Spot could mean more service interruptions for longer term setups.
+Data remains persistent though!

 On the other hand - Spot eviction rates are insanely good for the price!
 The average frequency of interruption is only around 5% per month according to AWS [data](https://aws.amazon.com/ec2/spot/instance-advisor/), meaning - one **can expect to run a few months uninterrupted**, i.e.